marcus-nl/ember-schema-generator/README.md

 # ember-schema-generator

-Generates an Ember schema from a Jackson model.
+Ember Schema Generator can be used to generate an Ember schema from a Jackson model.

+For our purpuses, a Jackson model is the set of classes that are mapped by [Jackson Databind](https://github.com/FasterXML/jackson-databind).

+The generated Ember schema contains these mapped classes and their properties.
+The classes have an optional super type.
+Each property has a name and a declared type.

 ## License